How Much Does a Roofing Salesman Make?

 P.S.
 I’m going to write this section on Roofing Sales Jobs as an 4-Part series.
 The next article will discuss all of the possible responsibilities and job descriptions of a roofing sales person.
 As always, if you have any questions, contact me.

 P.P.S.
-Go ahead and subscribe to the roofing salesman newsletter now.
+Go ahead and subscribe to the all-new Platinum Newsletter now.